Woman of the Apocalypse: Interpretation as the Church

-One early witness to the interpretation of the woman as the church is Hippolytus of Rome who states said interpretation in On Christ and Antichrist.
+One early writer interpreting the woman as the church is Hippolytus of Rome who states said interpretation in On Christ and Antichrist.

 The Catholic Church recognizes the "woman" as part of the polyvalent symbolism that is found in the book in four referents: Israel, the Church, Eve, and Mary.

-Commentators who adhere to Protestant theology in their eschatology sometimes identify the woman as the Church, and the man-child she gives birth to are the saints.
+Commentators who adhere to Protestant eschatology sometimes identify the woman as the Church, and the man-child she gives birth to are the saints.
 According to this interpretation, Revelation 12:17 describes the remnant of the seed of the woman as those who keep the commandments of God, and have the testimony of Jesus Christ.
 The offspring of the Woman, the Woman's seed, then refers to the saints.
 The man child "who shall rule the nations with a rod of iron" is a symbol of the faithful members of the Church.

 In Revelation 2:18–29, the Church in Thyatira is promised that the faithful shall rule the nations with a rod of iron.
 In Revelation 19:15 the same thing is stated of Jesus.
 In Galatians 4:26, Paul the Apostle refers to the "New Jerusalem" as "our mother", and in Revelation 21:2 and Ephesians 5:21–32 the New Jerusalem and the Church is portrayed as the Bride of Christ.

 The Seventh-day Adventist Church identifies itself as the end-time "remnant church" described in Revelation 12:17.

 The Church of Jesus Christ of Latter-day Saints also interprets the woman to be the Church, and the man-child to be the political kingdom that will grow out of the Church prior to or during the Second Coming of Christ; this interpretation arises from Joseph Smith's translation of the twelfth chapter of Revelation.
 Some in the church interpret the woman to be a symbol of the earth.
 Baptisms of fire and water being poured upon the earth and the sun clothing the earth daily are just a couple examples of this reference.